Su-Kam Power Systems factory campus at its peak — the company at the centre of the question: what happened to Su-Kam

 Jul 5, 2026 · A former associate of Kunwer Sachdev

 Su-Kam didn't die of a bad product or a bad market.
-A former associate explains what really happened — the personal storm of 2010, ₹150 crore of frozen government payments, the boardroom contest, and the NCLT process that ended India's most trusted inverter brand.
+Structural financial challenges and NCLT/CIRP began in 2018 — not earlier.
+A former associate separates the private storm from frozen government payments, the boardroom contest, and the insolvency that ended India's most trusted inverter brand.

 If you type “Su-Kam” into a search engine today, you get fragments.
 An NCLT order here.
 A liquidation notice there.
 A case study that reads like an autopsy written by someone who never met the patient.